Scarring can result from severe acne, whether or not it is picked or squeezed. Less severe untreated and persistent acne can also lead to scars.

 Treatments: The journey of acne scar treatments.

-Acne scars can be improved significantly by a number of treatments using different methods and techniques.
+Acne scars can be improved by a number of treatments using different methods and techniques.
 It is important to realise that in many cases, acne scar treatments regimens can take months to years to complete with repeated treatments required.
-In some instances, acne scars will never completely disappear.
+In many cases, acne scars will never completely disappear.